The Toyota RSC (Rugged Sport Coupe) was designed by CALTY

 Essentially the Toyota's Rugged Sport Coupe is just that,

-not a sports car for the road, but for the off-road.
+car for the road, but for the off-road.

 An interesting and attractive idea, but also one with